crsuzh/SwissRN/content/nodes/index.md

 &nbsp;

 ### How to join {#how-to-join}
-If you are organizing a local group with pertinent activities/goals and want to become a Local SwissRN Node please send an email to [Eva Furrer](mailto:eva.furrer@uzh.ch).
+If you are organising a local group with pertinent activities/goals and want to become a Local SwissRN Node please send an email to [Eva Furrer](mailto:eva.furrer@uzh.ch).